 From June 13, 2005 through December 31, 2005, we drilled and completed 9 gross (9 net) of the 18 wells completed during the year ended December 31, 2005.
 Those 18 wells developed 6.0 Bcf of natural gas previously categorized as proved undeveloped reserves and added 1.6 Bcf of estimated proved undeveloped and 0.15 Bcf of estimated proved developed reserves.
-We invested a total of \$8.2 million in these and other activities on our properties in the Robinson's Bend Field.
-This implies an average development cost of approximately \$1.06 per Mcf.
-We calculated this development cost per Mcf by dividing our total development and unproved acquisition costs of \$8.2 million incurred during 2005, by the sum of the 6.0 Bcf of estimated proved undeveloped reserves that became classified as proved developed reserves, and the 1.75 Bcf of additional estimated proved reserves that were added, in each case based on our reserve estimates as of
+We invested a total of \$7.9 million in these and other activities on our properties in the Robinson's Bend Field.
+Our historical development costs may not be indicative of our future development costs, as developing properties involves a variety of risks, and we are unable to predict the amount or timing of future proved reserve additions or the costs that we may incur in connection with any such reserve additions.